ats-master/eBook-scan-recognition/README.md

 eBook Scan and Recognition
 ==============

-Python script for grabbing (and optional recognize) ebooks (bookshelf, google play, etc.)
+Python script for scanning (and optional recognizing) ebooks (bookshelf, google play, etc.)

 Currently, script works only on Mac OS.